Frequently asked questions

 Mandate is configured fail-closed by default: if the Mandate Policy Engine is unreachable, AI requests are blocked rather than forwarded without governance.
 This is the conservative posture.
 It prevents ungoverned traffic from reaching AI providers during an outage.

 Fail-open configuration is available for organizations that require uninterrupted AI access and accept the risk that requests proceed ungoverned if Mandate is down.
-It's a deliberate choice with a documented trade-off, not a default setting.
+It's a deliberate choice with a documented trade-off.

 We discuss fail behaviour at pilot kickoff and document the chosen posture in the written success criteria before day one.
 There's no ambiguity about what happens during an outage.